Curriculum Design Statement;

 What are our aims?

-• Finbar’s delivers an inclusive, broad, vocabulary-rich curriculum which provides all pupils with engaging, meaningful learning experiences to inspire, enthuse and challenge learning.
+• Finbar’s delivers an inclusive, broad, vocabulary-rich curriculum which provides all children with engaging, meaningful learning experiences to inspire, enthuse and challenge learning.

 • Through the provision of a stimulating environment, children will develop to their full potential academically, socially, spiritually and physically.